opentofu/roadmap/.github/ISSUE_TEMPLATE/suggest-an-open-issue-from-legacy-terraform.md

 ---

-Suggest an existing open issue in legacy Terraform to fix in OpenTF.
+Suggest an existing issue in legacy Terraform to fix in OpenTF.

 [LINK_TO_ISSUE]